List

 By Caitlin Hannah

 The charming river town of Stillwater is located on the banks of the St. Croix River and has been dubbed the “birthplace of Minnesota” due to its significance in Minnesota’s lumber industry.
 These days, it's known best for its bustling downtown filled with unique local shops, restaurants, breweries, wineries, boutique hotels and biking opportunities.
+Here's a breakdown of the best things to eat, see and do in Stillwater.

 1. Go Shopping